dougspeed/LDAK/README.md

 # Welcome to the LDAK GitHub Pages

 Please note that this page focuses on how to download LDAK; if you are instead looking for advice on how to run LDAK, please visit either www.ldak-kvik.com (for documentation related to LDAK-KVIK) or www.dougspeed.com (for documentation on all other features of LDAK).

-In particular, if you are completely new to LDAK, we suggest you follow the instructions on www.dougspeed.com/two-simple-analyses.
+If you find this page very confusing, you may prefer to instead follow the instructions on www.dougspeed.com/two-simple-analyses.

 # How to obtain LDAK

-Please note that LDAK is a Unix-based software, designed to be run on either Linux or Mac computers; if you would like to use LDAK on Windows, please first read the advice on www.dougspeed.com/run-ldak-on-windows.

 There are three ways to obtain LDAK; you can download the LDAK executable, you can install LDAK via conda, or you can compile your own version of LDAK from the source code.
 We generally recommend the first way (i.e., downloading the LDAK executable).

+Please note that the Linux LDAK executable is most regularly updated (by contrast, the Mac executable, conda version and source code tend to be a few months out of date).

 # 1A - Download the Linux executable:
 (note that if using a Mac, you should instead follow the instructions in 1B)